 For some people who have a strong family history of melanoma or who have had several melanomas (or melanomas that started at an early age), doctors might advise genetic counseling and testing to see if they have a mutation in one of these genes (or possible other genes) that increases their risk.

 Some people, such as those with xeroderma pigmentosum (XP), inherit a change in one of the XP (ERCC) genes, which normally help to repair damaged DNA inside the cell.
 Changes in one of these genes can lead to skin cells that have trouble repairing DNA damaged by UV rays, so these people are more likely to develop melanoma, especially on sun-exposed parts of the body.

 Some of the gene changes found in melanoma cells have proven to be good targets for drugs to help treat this disease.
-For example, several drugs that specifically target cells with changes in the BRAF gene are now used to treat advanced melanomas with these changes (see Targeted Therapy for Melanoma Skin Cancer).
+For example, drugs that specifically target cells with changes in the BRAF gene or the KIT gene are now used to treat advanced melanomas with these changes (see Targeted Therapy for Melanoma Skin Cancer).

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Mitchell TC, Karakousis G, Schuchter L. Chapter 66: Melanoma.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 National Cancer Institute.
 Genetics of Skin Cancer (PDQ)–Health Professional Version.
 2023.
 Accessed at https://www.cancer.gov/types/skin/hp/skin-genetics-pdq on September 15, 2023.